 Pavement distress may occur due to either traffic or environmental loads.
 Traffic loads result from the repetition of wheel loads, which can cause either structural or functional failure.
-Environmental loads are induced by climatic conditions, such as variations in temperature or moisture in the subgrade, which can cause surface irregularities and structural weaknesses.
-Cycles of wetting and drying (or freezing and thawing) cause base course material to breakdown, generating fines in the subgrade and leading to crack development.
-Construction practices also affect pavement distress conditions.
-For example, the use of aggregates with excessive fines and inadequate inspection may lead to rapid pavement deterioration.
+Environmental loads are induced by climatic conditions, such as variations in temperature or moisture in the subgrade, which can cause surface irregularities and structural distress.
+Cycles of wetting and drying (or freezing and thawing) may cause the breakdown of base course material.
+Construction practices also affect pavement performance.
+For example, the use of aggregates with excessive fines may lead to rapid pavement deterioration.
 Finally, pavement distress is also a function of maintenance or, more correctly, lack of maintenance (Yoder and Witczak 1975).
-For example, sealing cracks and joints at proper intervals and maintaining the shoulders help improve pavement performance.
-Ultimately, a pavement's intended longevity represents a calculated decision on the part of the engineer who has to balance increased initial construction costs against increased maintenance costs during the design process.
+For example, sealing cracks and joints at proper intervals and maintaining the shoulders improve pavement performance.
+The various distress mechanisms induced by traffic and environmental loads can be enhanced through the use of geosynthetics, as discussed next.